Mulan (1998 film): Legacy

+The World History Encyclopedia has credited the film with introducing the Mulan legend to a wider audience, in turn inspiring greater interest in Chinese history and literature.

 Video game

 A Windows, Macintosh, and PlayStation point-and-click adventure interactive storybook based on the film, Disney's Animated Storybook: Mulan (titled Disney's Story Studio: Mulan on PlayStation), was released on December 15, 1999.
 The game was developed by Media Station for computers and Revolution Software (under the name "Kids Revolution") for PlayStation.
 The game was met with generally positive reception and holds a 70.67% average rating at the review aggregator website GameRankings.